MrDandycorn/vk-botting/docs/intro.rst

 For this purpose, the standard library as of Python 3.3 comes with a concept called "Virtual Environment"s to help maintain these separate versions.

-A more in-depth tutorial is found on :doc:`py:tutorial/venv`.
+A more in-depth tutorial is found on `Virtual Environments and Packages <https://docs.python.org/3/tutorial/venv.html>`_.

 However, for the quick and dirty: